How Democrats Are Fighting The GOP Health Care Bill

 Powell is progressive, but said she voted for Murkowski.
 "She's always been Alaska first," she said.
 But Powell and her family all rely on Medicaid, which she is quick to tell Murkowski's staffers when they pick up the phone.
 "They know more about my health history than maybe my own mother at this point, because I've been very up front about what this means to us."

 The Senate is in recess for the next week.
-Which means Murkowski and other Republicans who are on the fence about the legislation — including Maine's Susan Collins, Nevada's Dean Heller and Ohio's Rob Portman — will likely be hearing from a lot of people like Powell.
+Which means Murkowski and other Republicans who are either on the fence or opposed to the legislation — including Maine's Susan Collins, Nevada's Dean Heller, Ohio's Rob Portman, and West Virgina's Shelley Moore Capito — will likely be hearing from a lot of people like Powell.